Spanish tax resident individuals are obliged to report (720 Form) the following assets and rights located outside of Spain to the Tax Authorities:

 Question: Do you need to declare the balance of your PayPal account?

 No, PayPal accounts don’t fit any of the category definitions that apply to the modelo 720 and are thus not included.
+UPDATE: refer to this comment; if you have significant amounts of money in your PayPal account it might be wise to obtain advice on whether you should include it or not.

 Question: How is the value of a foreign company determined, given that it is not quoted on any stock exchange and is hence a private company.